-We have tried to make this website as accessible as possible and easy to use for everyone, regardless of circumstance or ability.
-This website has been designed and developed to be accessible to a wider range of people than before, including those using assistive technology, making them easier to use, quicker to download, display better across a wide range of devices and platforms, and are simpler to update and modify.
-Below is information about some of the features we have implemented.
-Please do not hesitate to contact us if you have any problems accessing our content.
-We have tried to cater for as many people as possible but there may be occasions when we can further improve our accessibility.
+This website has been designed and developed to be accessible to a wider range of people than before, including those using assistive technology, to make it easier to use, quicker to download, display better across a wide range of devices and platforms, and simpler to update and modify.
+Please do not hesitate to contact us if you have any problems accessing our content or suggestions for improvement.

 Accessible websites start from the foundation of strucutral valid HTML code.
 As the building blocks of the internet, structural valid HTML displayed in conjunction with valid Cascading Style Sheets separate design from content, ensuring a quick download time, accessible viewing, and the most consistent look and feel across standards-compliant browsers.
 At the time of launch, this website is deemed fully-compliant to the W3C standards.
 However websites change over time and errors can creep in.
 If you find anything that needs addressing, please contact us and it will be rectified immediately.